July 31, 2020

 Autopoiesis determines our goals

 Returning again to Mandler, at the core of the interruption model of emotion lies the goal.
-Our routines are linked together into chains, designed, consciously or not, to help us achieve our goals.
+Our behavioural routines are linked together into chains, designed, consciously or not, to help us achieve our goals.
 As humans, we have available to us an enormous number of good and bad states that are represented in our goals.
 A career can help us meet our health and safety needs.
 A family can help us meet our needs for love and belonging.
 They might overlap, or be focused.
-But at our level of complexity, there are almost an infinite number of options.
+But at our level of complexity, there are almost an infinite number of options to get to some autopoietic endstate.
 And an enormous number of routines that can be used to achieve them.
 But at the root of all of this complexity lies the simple concept of autopoeisis: seeking out the good, and avoiding the bad.

 Turning scholarship into wisdom we can use at The Armchair Collective.